US STOCKS-Wall St lower as investors cautious ahead of Fed minutes

 Declining issues outnumbered advancing ones on the NYSE by

-The S&P 500 index showed seven new 52-week highs and no new
+The S&P 500 index showed six new 52-week highs and no new

 (Reporting by Yashaswini Swamynathan in Bengaluru; Editing by